-The new definition of a business, which the Financial Accounting Standards Board (FASB or Board) created with Accounting Standard Update (ASU) 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, will likely result in additional acquisitions being accounted for as asset acquisitions rather than business combinations.
+The new definition of a business, which the Financial Accounting Standards Board (FASB or Board) created with Accounting Standard Update (ASU) 2017-01, Business Combinations (Topic 805): Clarifying the Definition of a Business, has resulted in additional acquisitions being accounted for as asset acquisitions rather than business combinations.
+There are many implications of this change.
+Companies may face unfamiliar financial reporting issues related to the accounting for asset acquisitions.

-There are many implications of this change, which public business entities (PBEs) have already adopted and entities that are not PBEs are required to adopt for fiscal years beginning after 15 December 2018 and interim periods within fiscal years beginning after 15 December 2019.
-Furthermore, companies may face unfamiliar financial reporting issues related to the accounting for asset acquisitions.
+As a reminder, public business entities (PBEs) were required to adopt the standard in 2018, and it was effective for nonpublic entities for fiscal years beginning after 15 December 2018 and interim periods within fiscal years beginning after 15 December 2019.